 New York teen girl arrested for reportedly bullying, killing other girl

-A suspect in the murder of a New York teen who was reportedly bullied before being fatally stabbed with a knife turned herself in, police said.
+A suspect in the murder of a New York teen who was reportedly bullied before being fatally stabbed with a knife has turned herself in, police said.

 Z’Inah Brown was taken into police custody Thursday afternoon in her connection to the death of Valeree Schwab, 16, the New Rochelle Police Department said in a statement.